The root cause of nylon tie wire breakage

 Raw material quality

-Nylon ties are mainly made of PA66 (nylon 66).
-High-quality PA66 has good toughness and strength, but if manufacturers to reduce costs, mixed with recycled materials or poor quality raw materials, the molecular structure of the tie will become uneven, strength and durability greatly reduced.
+Nylon tie wire are mainly made of PA66 (nylon 66).
+High quality PA66 has good toughness and strength, but if manufacturers to reduce costs, mixed with recycled materials or poor quality raw materials, the molecular structure of the tie will become uneven, strength and durability greatly reduced.

 Material moisture content is also extremely critical.
 Nylon itself is hygroscopic, appropriate water content can enhance the toughness, too dry is easy to brittle, too wet is reduced strength.